BrydenJ/cordova-plugin-geolocation/README.md

 choices for __OK__ and __No Thanks__).
 For more information, please see the [Privacy Guide](http://cordova.apache.org/docs/en/latest/guide/appdev/privacy/index.html).

-This plugin defines a global `navigator.geolocation` object (for platforms where it is otherwise missing).
+This plugin defines a global `plugins.geolocation` object (for platforms where it is otherwise missing).

 Although the object is in the global scope, features provided by this plugin